Experience in Research - General information

 There is a one website that accompanies the participation in experiments: the SONA Experiment System: This is a university system where you can register to participate in experiments, where researchers confirm your participation and also provide you with the earned coupons.
 The link to the system: https://biu.sona-systems.com

 Please be aware!
-The experiment system is a university system, so experiments from other departments will also appear there.
+The experiment system is a university system, so experiments from other departments may also appear there.
 Some studies offer a financial reward for participation, while others offer coupons to students from other departments (these coupons will not accrue to your total credit in the criminology department, unless they belong to the ones listed above).
 Therefore, you must make sure that you sign up for experiments by the Department of Criminology, Psychology, and Neuroscience that provide coupons to students of the Department of Criminology.
 See more information below.

 Experiments that do not provide a coupon to criminology students will not be recognized retrospectively for this purpose.